Elements

 - uniqueness: true

-- format: nameThe validations are evaluated in the order as they are defined in the list.
+- format: nameValidations are evaluated in the order they are defined.

-At first the name ingredient will be validated for presence, then for uniqueness and at least against its format.
+The name ingredient will be validated for presence first, then for uniqueness, and finally against its format.

-bin/rails g alchemy:elements --skipThe --skip flag command skips files that already exist Without the skip flag, the generator will prompt you about over-writing your element view partials to include the content changes.
+bin/rails g alchemy:elements --skipThe --skip flag skips files that already exist.
 The --force flag will overwrite your element view partials automatically.

 TIP